The Frauenkirche, which translates to the Cathedral of Our Dear Lady, is a church located in the Bavarian city of Munich.

 It serves as the cathedral of the Archdiocese of Munich and Freising and seat of its Archbishop.
-It is a landmark and is considered a symbol of the Bavarian capital city.
-It also is today’s Photo of the Day.
+Frauenkirche is a landmark and is considered a symbol of the Bavarian capital city.

 The cathedral, which replaced an older romanesque church built in the 12th century, was commissioned by Duke Sigismund and erected by Jörg von Halsbach.
 For financial reasons and due to the lack of a nearby stone pit, brick was chosen as building material.
 Construction began in 1468.
 Since the cash resources were exhausted in 1479 Pope Sixtus IV granted an indulgence.

 The two towers were completed in 1488 and the church was consecrated in 1494.
 However, the building’s famous domes atop each tower were not added until 1525.
 Their design was modeled on the Dome of the Rock in Jerusalem, which in turn took a lead from late Byzantine architecture.
 The cathedral suffered severe damage during World War II — the roof collapsed and one of the towers suffered severe damage.
 A major restoration effort began after the war and was carried out in several stages, the last of which coming to an end in 1994.